A Primer of Group Theory for Loop Quantum Gravity and Spin-foams: Representation and recoupling of

-\section{Representation and recoupling of $SU(2)$}
+\section{Representation and recoupling of \SU}

-\cite{Sakurai2011} J.J Sakurai and Jim Napolitano, \textit{Modern Quantum Mechanics}, Addison-Wesley, 2011. \begin{quote} This classic book is an introduction to quantum mechanics.
-The chapter 3 deals with the theory of angular momentum.
-A number of basic formulae can be found there.
-Here, we have used it for the Euler angles decomposition.
-Many other classical textbooks cover the angular momentum with small (but interesting) variations like \cite{Edmonds1957}, \cite{Condon1959} and \cite{Yutsis1962}. \end{quote}
+\cite{yutsis1962} A. P. Yutsis, I. B. Levinson and V. V. Vanagas, \textit{Mathematical Apparatus of the Theory of Angular Momentum}, Israel Program for Scientific Translations, 1962. \begin{quote} Although quite old, this book remains a reference for graphical calculus (Yutsis diagrams).
+Its conventions for the definition of the $nj$-symbols are widespread nowadays. \end{quote}

+\cite{moussouris1983} John P. Moussouris, \textit{Quantum Models of Space-Time based on Recoupling Theory}, PhD thesis (Oxford), 1983. \begin{quote} This is a beautifully written PhD thesis by Moussouris, under the supervision of Roger Penrose.
+It deals notably with the recoupling theory of \SU, and its link to spacetime.
+Unfortunately, the document is not easily accessible. \end{quote}

-\cite{Varshalovich1987} D. A. Varshalovich, A. N. Moskalev and V. K. Khersonskii, \textit{Quantum theory of angular momentum}, World Scientific, 1987. \begin{quote} As the title suggests, this book could be looked at as the bible for the quantum aspects of angular momentum.
+\cite{varshalovich1987} D. A. Varshalovich, A. N. Moskalev and V. K. Khersonskii, \textit{Quantum theory of angular momentum}, World Scientific, 1987. \begin{quote} As the title suggests, this book could be regarded as the bible for the quantum aspects of angular momentum.
 It is supposed to be exhaustive in terms of formulae, so it is not really the kind of book you read, but rather something like a directory when you need something specific and not very memorable. \end{quote}

-\cite{Moussouris:1983uq} John P. Moussouris, \textit{Quantum Models of Space-Time based on Recoupling Theory}, PhD. thesis (Oxford), 1983. \begin{quote} This is a beautifully written PhD thesis by Moussouris, under the supervision of Roger Penrose.
-It deals notably with the recoupling theory of $SU(2)$, and its link to space-time.
-Unfortunately, the document is not easily accessible. \end{quote}
+\cite{sakurai2011} J. J. Sakurai and Jim Napolitano, \textit{Modern Quantum Mechanics}, Addison-Wesley, 2011. \begin{quote} This classic book is an introduction to quantum mechanics.
+Chapter 3 deals with the theory of angular momentum.
+A number of basic formulae can be found there. \end{quote}

-\section{Representation of $SL_2(\mathbb{C})$}
+\section{Representation of \SL}

-\cite{ruhl} W. R{\"{u}}hl, \textit{The Lorentz Group and Harmonic Analysis}, W. A. Benjamin, Inc, 1970. \begin{quote} This old book was written by a physicist and is maybe too sloppy in its mathematical exposure.
-It is nevertheless a classic textbook with a lot of useful formulae.
-It focuses on the study of $SL_2(\mathbb{C})$ and $SL_2(\mathbb{R})$. \end{quote}

-\cite{Gelfand:1963fk} I. M. Gel'fand, R. A. Minlos and Z. Ya.
+\cite{gelfand1963} I. M. Gel'fand, R. A. Minlos and Z. Ya.
 Shapiro, \textit{Representations of the rotation and Lorentz groups and their applications}, Pergamon Press, 1963. \begin{quote} This book proposes a self-contained presentation of the representations of the rotation and Lorentz groups.
 However, its rudimentary page layout makes it a bit hard to read.
-From that respect, the book of Naimark, one year later, is a better introduction (and is also probably more detailed in its content). \end{quote}
+In that respect, Naimark's book, one year later, is a better introduction (and is also probably more detailed in its content). \end{quote}